-However, the directors believe that the Company will be successful in the above matters and, accordingly, have prepared the financial report on a going concern basis.
-At this time, the directors are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the financial report as at 30 June 2010.
+The Directors believe that the Group will be successful in achieving favourable outcomes on the above matters and, accordingly, have prepared the financial report on a going concern basis.
+At this time, the directors are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the financial report at 30 June 2011.
+Accordingly, no adjustments have been made to the financial statements relating to the recoverability and classification of the asset carrying amounts or classification of liabilities that might be necessary should the Group not continue as a going concern